top of page

 Tired of her monotonous routine, she reminded herself of the teachings of her Gurus.
 Her strong belief in the concept of Guru Shishya Parampara along with the urge to grow as a performer and teach Kathak at a higher level paved the way for her own dance institution - Nityam.

-Ms. Rashmi envisioned Nityam for giving life and form to varied aspirations.
+Ms. Rashmi envisioned Nityam as giving life and form to varied aspirations.
 To begin with, she desired to promote the cultural heritage of the country by maintaining a balance between tradition and change.
 She says, “Tradition has to flow.
 If you don’t let that culture flow, it will become a pond.
 The water will become stale and it will smell.
 It has to flow like a river.”

 Through Nityam, she also wanted to carry forward her learnings from Mangaldas and use the school as a tool to grow and explore her exquisite craft.
-Additionally, she wished to create an organised structure for Kathak in Jaipur that was somehow absent from the city at that time.
+Additionally, she wished to create an organized structure for Kathak in Jaipur that was somehow absent from the city at that time.

 However, establishing her own institute in a fairly new city was not easy.
 Finding a creative space that was both conducive to the learning of Kathak and monetarily viable was a pressing issue.
 Initially, she also faced difficulty in attracting students.
-Eventually this problem was resolved as she gained traction through word-of-mouth and the number of students joining her institution grew.
+Eventually, this problem was resolved as she gained traction through word-of-mouth and the number of students joining her institution grew.

 nityam-kathak